git-steven/git-steven.github.io/_posts/2024-04-24-sklearn-exploring-bc-dataset.md

 We also explore the dataset a bit using pandas, and show an example of graphing feature values with a scatterplot.

+Finally, we create a [NetworkX](https://networkx.org/) graph that shows the features and their influence on a positive diagnosis.
+Each edge between a feature and the Diagnosis node has a weighted line thickness, as well a color palette to denote their relative importance.

 As a data engineer/scientist interested in the healthcare domain, I often find myself exploring datasets to gain insights and understand the relationships between various factors and disease outcomes.
 Today, I want to share with you a cool way to visualize the importance of different features in predicting breast cancer diagnosis using the "sklearn.datasets.load_breast_cancer" dataset and [NetworkX](https://networkx.org/) library in a [Jupyter](https://jupyter.org/) Notebook.

 ## Prerequisites